al-gladkow/ML-Algo-Trading/README.md

 * <code>short_win = int(months_offset * 30 * 0.17)</code>
 * <code>long_win = int(months_offset * 30 * 0.35)</code>

-What impact resulted from increasing or decreasing the training window?
-What impact resulted from increasing or decreasing either or both of the SMA windows?

-**Final Difference in Returns: 0.72%**

 ### Evaluate a New Machine Learning Classifier

 1. Import a new classifier. `AdaBoost` was chosen.